lrana-227/ETL_MOVIES/README.md

 ## Extract

-First, the top movies are taken from WIKI.
+First, the top movies are taken from WIKI (https://en.wikipedia.org/wiki/AFI%27s_100_Years...100_Movies_(10th_Anniversary_Edition).
 The webscraping method was used to read the table of movie info.
 Rank, Movie Name, Director, Year, and Studio

-Second, what the movie is rated and the plot was extracted by using the OMDb API.
+Second, what the movie is rated and the plot was extracted by using the OMDb API (http://www.omdbapi.com/).

-Third, the revenue of the movie was extracted from a CSV file (movies_metadata.csv) which was found from Kaggle.
+Third, the revenue of the movie was extracted from a CSV file (movies_metadata.csv) which was found from Kaggle (https://www.kaggle.com/rounakbanik/the-movies-dataset?select=ratings.csv).

 ## Transform
 WEBSCRAPING--> Columns which were not needed were moved, the column names chnaged so it could merge later, and the index was set to the Rank.
 Rank was also made into a string since the key cannot be an integer.